Hunt (Rauch)

-Hunt (Hatz) is a 2002 painting by the German artist Neo Rauch.
+Hunt (Hatz) is a 2002 oil on canvas painting by the German artist Neo Rauch.
 It depicts a group of flying men in green coats and hats playing ice hockey among large ice cubes.
 The painting is owned by a private collector in Pennsylvania.

 Description

 Four men dressed in green coats are engaged in a team sport with ice hockey sticks.
 Two of the men, wearing feathered tyrolean hats, hover above the ice.
 A third man has fallen and dropped his stick.
 The fourth man is stuck inside one of three large ice cubes on the ice.
 From another ice cube, a green maggot or slug is emerging.

 To the left is a grey stone and concrete building with metal details.
 To the right is a yellow barrack with a white roof and gable wall, and two crossed planks across the door.
 In the upper right corner is a green and white sign with a white symbol identical to the algiz rune.
 In the background is a barren landscape with patches of snow.